 materials that may present a risk to human or animal health such as medical and veterinary waste, asbestos or radioactive substances and liquid waste,

-Only material which meets the site’s soil composition background levels, as determined by sampling and testing of the site’s soils, or by adopting Canterbury Regional background levels which are described in .
+Only material which meets the Canterbury Regional background levels which are described in Canterbury Regional Council, 2007.
+Background concentrations of selected trace elements in Canterbury soils.
+Addendum 1: Additional samples and Timaru specific background levels.
+Environment Canterbury Report R07/1/2, Trace Elements Level 2: Regional – Recent for Heavy Metals.

 Not deposited into groundwater; and is at least one metre above the highest recorded groundwater table recorded at the site, subject to condition 6).